Circular Electronics Day promotes life-extension of IT products

 The organizations behind Circular Electronics Day want everyone to know that smart choices on what to buy and how to manage your products throughout their life, can make a big difference for the environment, human health and also save money.

 There are a number of things everyone can do.
-On the Circular Electronics Day website, these best practices have been made available together with an informational quiz, designed to help people in taking the first step.
+On the Circular Electronics Day website External link, opens in new window., these best practices have been made available together with an informational quiz, designed to help people in taking the first step.

 For more information, please contact:

 Alexandra Wu, firstname.lastname@example.org, +46 (0)10-788 68 86

 Tova Andersson, email@example.com, +46 (0)10-788 67 96

 Five ways to manage your IT products in a circular way

 - Extend the life of your IT products.
 This is the single most important thing you can do to reduce the environmental footprint of your IT use.
 Upgrade and repair your products so they last longer.
 Used products are in high demand, so make use of the second-hand market and buy and sell your products there.